 THOSE DOG-GONE COVENANTS

-More and more home developments deliver to their residents not just houses, but a particular ambience, one which remains free of eyesores like sheds, clotheslines, and even colors of exterior trim and paint deemed outside the color scheme of the place.
+More and more home developments deliver to their residents not just houses, but a particular ambience, one which remains free of eyesores like sheds, clotheslines, and even colors of exterior trim and paint that are deemed outside the color scheme of the place.
 These restrictions are often contained in the deeds conveying ownership of the homes.
 And quite often, the restrictions begin to be violated before the ink is dry.

 Many of the violations are slight, not worth the time of the neighbors or associations charged with enforcing the restrictions.
 But someone usually pushes things too far, and then defends himself or herself in court by complaining that Joe Doaks or Jane Doe down the street violated the same restriction, too, and no one complained about it.